 2.4.2.5.
 Open floating orifice gates 1, 2, 18 and 19, and operate three fish pumps to maintain fishway criteria.
+The system can be maintained using two fish pumps and leaving the 3rd as a backup.
 The entrance gate should be submerged 8’ deep or greater to be in criteria.